 What to wear in Varadero Cuba

 Varadero is probably the biggest tourist hotspot in the whole of Cuba.
-The beaches are lined with huge beach resorts and hotels, so the dress code is way more relaxed than in the cities or towns.
+The beaches are lined with large beach resorts and hotels, so the dress code is way more relaxed than in the cities or towns.
 Since there are so many tourists lounging around or lumbering off to the beach, it’s unlikely that you’ll look or feel out of place in beach garb, or even with sand stuck in your hair.
 Out of anywhere, this is the place to wear your usual beach, resort, or fancy drinks-and-dinner holiday outfits.

 What to wear in Santiago de Cuba